apache/celeborn/docs/developers/storage.md

 ## File Layout
 Celeborn supports two kinds of partitions:

-- `ReducePartition`, where each `PartitionLocation` split file stores a portion of data with the same partition id, currently used for Apache Spark.
+- `ReducePartition`, where each `PartitionLocation` file stores a portion of data with the same partition id, currently used for Apache Spark.
-- `MapPartition`, where each `PartitionLocation` split file stores a portion of data from the same map id, currently
-- used for Apache Flink.
+- `MapPartition`, where each `PartitionLocation` file stores a portion of data from the same map id, currently used for Apache Flink.

 #### ReducePartition
 The layout of `ReducePartition` is as follows: